huntedwine/huntedwine/README.md

 - **-KAIRO , ANGELO .**! yes i do go by a different name every second leav eme alons ://.. close people can call me lennox (len)
 - i'm a he/him, they/them are fine but please no she/her
+- i'm a gemini in june (why the hell zodiacs are so confusing i thiught i was a cancer all laong ugh)
 - i'm a transmasc 'nd gay
 - **4teen**, 18+ people are fine with me please dont be a creep
 - i block freely.